openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

         options for the Linux crowd.
 Let's take a look at the top five netbook Linux distros.

 A lot has happened in the last year for netbook distributions, and there have been quite
-        a few changes in our selection for 2011 compared toÂ [the 2010 line-up of best Linux netbooks.](http://www.linux.com/news/embedded-mobile/netbooks/308465-five-best-linux-netbook-oses-for-now)
+        a few changes in our selection for 2011 compared to [the 2010 line-up of best Linux netbooks.](http://www.linux.com/news/embedded-mobile/netbooks/308465-five-best-linux-netbook-oses-for-now)

 What happened?
 Well, a couple of releases that weren't quite ready for release yet
         finally hit the shelves.
 On top of that, a few releases sort of disappeared.
-TheÂ [gOS release](http://en.wikipedia.org/wiki/GOS_%28operating_system%29)Â went offline and is now considered discontinued.
+The [gOS release](http://en.wikipedia.org/wiki/GOS_%28operating_system%29) went offline and is now considered discontinued.
 Puppy Linux is still going strong, but with the current crop of netbook releases, it didn't look quite as attractive this year as one of the suggestions.